ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

 ```

 The cool thing about this representation is that if you want to change
-the tuning of the instrument,
+the tuning of the instrument
-e.g. by using a [capo](https://en.wikipedia.org/wiki/Capo),
+(e.g. by using a [capo](https://en.wikipedia.org/wiki/Capo))
+or want to use a differntly tuned Ukulele
-you only have to change the base note instead of changing each string.
+you only have to change the base note, instead of changing each string.

 Based on this `PlayedInstrument` data type
 we can define a normal Ukulele by partially applying